microsoft/IoT-For-Beginners/5-retail/lessons/1-train-stock-detector/README.md

     Call your project `stock-detector`.

     When you create your project, make sure to use the `stock-detector-training` resource you created earlier.
-Use a n*Object Detection* project type, and the *Products on Shelves* domain.
+Use *Object Detection* project type, and the *Products on Shelves* domain.

     ![The settings for the custom vision project with the name set to fruit-quality-detector, no description, the resource set to fruit-quality-detector-training, the project type set to classification, the classification types set to multi class and the domains set to food](../../../images/custom-vision-create-object-detector-project.png)